altocodenl/cell/readme.md

 cell.unparseElement = function (v) {
 ```

 But wait, how can `v` be `null`?
-I forgot to mention that, because we allow dots as placeholders of the keys of lists, we need to account for when there's indentation below these dot placeholders.
+I forgot to mention that, because we allow dashes as placeholders of the keys of lists, we need to account for when there's indentation below these dash placeholders.
 The only unambiguous way I found to do this (see `cell.textToPaths` below) is using `null`.
 In these cases, `null` will be a single space.
 Therefore, in this function, we return a single space.
 Moving on...

 ```js
    if (v === null) return ' ';